Dai shogi: Promotion

 The promotion rules of dai shogi may have changed significantly over time.
 The promotion rules in the earlier Heian shogi and Heian dai shogi provide for all weak stepping pieces to promote to the gold general, which is true for sho shogi and modern shogi.
 However, in chu shogi many of these pieces have changed promotions to ranging pieces in the initial setup.
 Dai shogi has a mixture of these rules: the weak steppers or limited rangers unique to dai shogi all promote to the gold general, but those present in chu shogi keep their promotion from the latter game.

-It is likely that these differing promotions in chu shogi are a later historical innovation, that was later copied back into dai shogi when chu shogi became more popular than dai shogi.
+The Chess Variant Pages suggest that these differing promotions in chu shogi are a later historical innovation, and that originally the weak pieces in chu shogi all promoted to gold (like in standard shogi).
+After removing the weakest pieces, the copper general, silver general, gold general, and ferocious leopard may have been considered to be still too insignificant, and were reassigned promotions to pieces in the initial setup that could not yet be obtained by promotion.
+This innovation would then have been copied back into dai shogi later, when chu shogi became more popular than dai shogi.

 Individual pieces

 Following are diagrams that indicate the movement of each piece.
 Pieces are listed roughly in order, from front to back rows, with pieces making similar moves paired.
 Pieces with a gray heading start out in the game; those with a blue heading only appear on the board as a promoted piece.
 Betza's funny notation has been included in brackets for easier reference, with the extension that the notation xxxayyyK stands for an xxxK move possibly followed by an yyyK move, not necessarily in the same direction.
 Larger numbers of 'legs' can be indicated by repeated application of 'a'.
 By default continuation legs can go into all directions, but can be restricted to a single line by a modifier 'v' ("vertical", interpreted relative to the piece's current position on its path).
 The default modality of all legs is the ability to move and capture: other possibilities are specified explicitly.
 Square brackets are used to make it clear what operators the a modifier chains together: thus DaK would denote a dabbaba move followed by a king move, but D[aK] would denote a piece that can move as a dabbaba, or twice as a king.